aldocd4/decs/README.md

 ===========

 decs is my attempt to build a @nogc D language Entity Component System.
-I'm not really an game dev, im trying to learn how an ECS works so some portions of this code can be inefficients or bug prone.
+I'm not really a game dev, im trying to learn how an ECS works so some portions of this code can be inefficients or bug prone.

 It's inspired by the following projects :